speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 ![](/images/putty/fig11.png)

 Finally, enter the IP address and the user name and when you hit enter, it should connect you.
-Next, time, you can use the Quickconnect dropdown menu, provided the DNS has not changed in the meantime.
+Next, time, you can use the Quickconnect dropdown menu, provided the IP address has not changed in the meantime.

 ![](/images/putty/fig12.png)